magland/dandiset_notebooks/dandisets/001341/readme.md

 Show how to load the units data, and perhaps plot some quality metrics, spike trains, keeping aware to not download too much data.

 Then you could try making a simple Peri-Stimulus Time Histogram (PSTH) plot.

+When referring to units, use the unit ID rather than the unit index.

+If you are going to display a raster plot, make sure the time window is long enought that you at least get some spikes.

+It's nice to pick some quality metrics to highlight, but you should also show the user how to get a list of all the quality metrics available.